seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Therefore I urge thy oath; for that I know
 An idiot holds his bauble for a god
 And keeps the oath which by that god he swears,
-To that I’ll urge him: therefore thou shalt vow
+To that I'll urge him: therefore thou shalt vow
-By that same god, what god soe’er it be,
+By that same god, what god soe'er it be,
 That thou adorest and hast in reverence,
 To save my boy, to nourish and bring him up;
 Or else I will discover nought to thee.